 Capture memories of exotic vacations or dreams of yet-to-come adventures.
 Framed destination maps make handsome displays.
 On a vintage or current map, select a location and cut out that section in a size to fit your frame.
 Mount it on a backing using spray adhesive for a smooth look, then add the mat and frame.

 Perfect For: A veteran traveler, vacation companion, or armchair vagabond.

-Make It Say Christmas: Embellish the frame with Christmas motifs, or pinpoint locations with holiday-related names, such as Santa Claus, Indiana; Bethlehem, Israel; or the North Pole.
+How to Make It Say Christmas: Embellish the frame with Christmas motifs, or pinpoint locations with holiday-related names, such as Santa Claus, Indiana; Bethlehem, Israel; or the North Pole.

 This chic, soft wrist cuff, made with scrap fabrics and simple sewing techniques, will initiate many complimentary conversations.